Geophilus pusillus

 Geophilus pusillus is a species of soil centipede in the family Geophilidae found in Algeria.
 It grows up to 11 millimeters in length.
-The males of this species have 31 or 33 pairs of legs; females have 35 pairs.
-Records from the Alpstein mountains indicate that G. pusillus is a soil-dwelling species (burrowing as deep as 30cm) that prefers humus-rich soil, but these records deserve confirmation.
+The original description of this species is based on ten specimens: five male specimens from Algeria with 31 pairs of legs, and five specimens from Germany (four males with 33 leg pairs and one female with 35 leg pairs).
+Records from the Alpstein mountains indicate that G. pusillus is a soil-dwelling species (burrowing as deep as 30 cm) that prefers humus-rich soil, but these records deserve confirmation.
+Some authorities consider the specimens recorded from Europe to be specimens of G. ribauti that have been misidentified as specimens of the Algerian species G. pusillus.